dandraka/XmlUtilities/README.md

 The first production-ready release was uploaded.
 Please see the release page for a known bug.

 ## Note:
-Although not required by the license, the author kindly asks that you share any improvements you made.
+Although not required by the license, the author kindly asks that you share any improvements you make.